Saxe-Lauenburg: Post-Napoleon

 After the Napoleonic Wars, Saxe-Lauenburg was restored as a Hanoverian dominium in 1813.
 The Congress of Vienna established Saxe-Lauenburg as a member state of the German Confederation.
 In 1814 the Kingdom of Hanover bartered Saxe-Lauenburg against Prussian East Frisia.
-On 7 June 1815, after 14 months under its rule, the Prussia granted Saxe-Lauenburg to Sweden, receiving the former Swedish Pomerania in return, however, additionally paying 2.6 million Taler to Denmark, in order to compensate Denmark for the loss of Norway.
-Denmark gained that ducal territory north of the Elbe, now ruled in personal union by the Danish House of Oldenburg, from Sweden, which thus again compensated Danish claims to Swedish Pomerania.
+On 7 June 1815, after 14 months under its rule, Prussia granted Saxe-Lauenburg to Sweden, receiving the former Swedish Pomerania in return, however, additionally paying 2.6 million Thaler to Denmark, in order to compensate Denmark for the loss of Norway.
+In 1815 Denmark gained the portion of Lauenburg north of the Elbe, now ruled in personal union by the Danish House of Oldenburg, from Sweden, which thus again compensated Danish claims to Swedish Pomerania.
 On 6 December 1815 Frederick VI of Denmark issued his Asseveration Act (Versicherungsacte) affirming the given laws, the constitution and the Ritter-und-Landschaft of Saxe-Lauenburg.
 In 1816, his administration took possession of the duchy.

 During the First Schleswig War (1848–1851), the Ritter-und-Landschaft prevented a Prussian conquest by requesting Hanoverian troops as peace-keeping occupational forces on behalf of the German Confederation.
 In 1851, King Frederick VII of Denmark was restored as Duke of Saxe-Lauenburg.
 Prussian and Austrian forces invaded the duchy during the Second Schleswig War.
-By the Treaty of Vienna (1864), King Christian IX of Denmark resigned as duke and ceded the duchy to Prussia and Austria.
+By the Treaty of Vienna (1864), King Christian IX of Denmark abdicated as duke and ceded the duchy to Prussia and Austria.
 After receiving a £300,000 financial compensation, Austria waived its claim to Saxe-Lauenburg by the Gastein Convention in August 1865.
 The Ritter-und-Landschaft then offered the ducal throne to William I of Prussia.
 In September of the same year, he accepted and ruled the duchy in a personal union.
 William appointed the then Minister President of Prussia, Otto von Bismarck, as minister for Saxe-Lauenburg.
 In 1866, Saxe-Lauenburg joined the North German Confederation.
 However, its vote in the Bundesrat was counted along with those of Prussia.

 In 1871, Saxe-Lauenburg was one of the component constituent states founding united Germany.
 However, in 1876, the ducal government and the Ritter-und-Landschaft decided to dissolve the Duchy with effect on 1 July 1876.
 Its territory was then integrated into the Prussian Province of Schleswig-Holstein as the district Herzogtum Lauenburg, meaning the Duchy of Lauenburg.

 For the further history see Herzogtum Lauenburg.